RamVasuthevan/Personal-Website/website/_posts/snippets/2024-03-22-first thoughts cursor.md

 This help get 1passwaord and git to work togther: https://1password.community/discussion/142814/1password-ssh-within-local-devcontainer-in-vscode

-Must open Cursor from CLI
+Must open Cursor from CLI for it to work work with 1passwaord and devcontainer

+I ran out of free token the first day I started using it